BelledonneCommunications/linphone-android/README.md

 ## Firebase

 To enable firebase in Linphone, just add your 'google-service.json' in project root, add your key at 'push_sender_id' and add 'firebase' at 'push_type' in 'res/values/non_localizable_custom.xml'
+Be sure to have all services for Firebase in your 'AndroidManifest.xml'

 ## Google

 To enable google push in Linphone, remove 'google-service.json' file if it exist, add your key at 'push_sender_id' and add 'google' at 'push_type' in 'res/values/non_localizable_custom.xml'
+Be sure to have every permissions and services for GCM in your 'AndroidManifest.xml'

 # TROUBLESHOOTING